Hoddesdon: After the Second World War

 After the Second World War Hoddesdon increasingly became a dormitory town, forming part of the London commuter belt.
 Much of the town centre was demolished in the 1960s and 1970s, with the construction of the Tower Centre and Fawkon Walk shopping centres.
 The opening of a bypass in 1974 changed the nature of the town, with through traffic curtailed.

 Hoddesdon has a sizeable Italian community.
 Many Sicilian families emigrated to the Lea Valley in the 1950s and 60s to work in the nearby garden nurseries, and they and many of their descendants still live in the area.
 Since the 18th century the Lea Valley has had a reputation for fine produce from its market gardens and green houses.
 The owners and growers of the majority of the Lea Valley's cucumber farms come primarily from two villages in Sicily: Cianciana and Mussomeli.
 The Lee Valley Growers Association estimates that more than 70% of the 100 or so nurseries in the Lea Valley are now owned by Sicilian descendants, producing 75% of UK-grown cucumbers and 50% of its peppers in their glasshouses.

 Part of a wave of immigration to the UK after the Second World War, the Italian community has grown to become part of the fabric of the area, with migrants and their descendants still celebrating their rich Italian heritage.
 The Festival of San Antonio is celebrated in June with a street procession, although nowadays it is a low-key festival since many of the participants are elderly.

-An Italian consul is resident at Broxbourne Council.
-The Italian influx to the Hoddesdon area brought with it many Italian cuisines.
+In 1951 Hoddesdon was the seemingly unlikely location for the eighth meeting of CIAM (Congrès Internationaux d'Architecture Moderne), referred to as CIAM 8, which was an international organization of the world's most significant architects and town planners of the time.
+The participants gathered in the High Leigh country house in Hoddesdon to discuss the theme "The Heart of the City", a response to issues regarding cities badly damaged during World War Two.

 Recent changes

 In 2007 Rye House Kart Raceway was taken over by two local family businessmen.
 It was recently described as the "Silverstone of Karting" by David Coulthard.
 The Book It Now diary based calendar system was developed here in 2013.

 In 2014 JD Wetherspoon's first pub in Hoddesdon opened at the former Salisbury Arms on the High Street.
-During renovations at the re-named Star, a series of important 16th century wall paintings was uncovered.
+During renovations at the renamed Star, a series of important 16th century wall paintings was uncovered.
 They are located on the north wall of the bar, with some additional detail found on one of the beams supporting the ceiling.
 The paintings depict half-figures and biblical verses.
 Roof beams dating to the mid-1400s have also been revealed, suggesting that The Star is older than previously thought.